ridsuteri/Awesome-Chrome-Extensions/README.md

 ## Overview
 This repository contains custom-built Chrome extension that you can tweak according to your needs and use them in your browsers

-Here's an image of what an extensions looks like:
+Here's an example image of what an extensions looks like:

 ![Extension Image]()